-We are still in the early stages of building our Instacart Ads offerings and are continuing to grow and scale our advertising revenue model.
+We are continuing to build, grow, and scale our Instacart Ads offerings and our advertising revenue model.
 Our agreements with brand partners provide that service fees are paid for continually promoting a brand during the duration of the term applicable to a given advertising campaign.
 Contracts applicable to a given advertising campaign are typically less than one year in duration.
-We recognize revenue in the amount that we have the right to invoice as advertising services are rendered, which occurs upon delivery of clicks for Sponsored Product ads, upon delivery of impressions, or over the contract term on a fixed fee basis for display ads.
+We recognize revenue in the amount that we have the right to invoice as advertising services are rendered, which occurs upon delivery of clicks for Sponsored Product ads, upon delivery of impressions, or over the contract term on a fixed fee basis for display ads, or upon redemption of coupons.
 Payment for our advertising offerings is generally due 30 to 90 days upon receipt of invoice.
 Although we have significantly grown our advertising and other revenue and launched a number of new advertising capabilities in recent years, we are still optimizing and refining the execution of our growth strategy for our Instacart Ads offerings and face certain challenges associated with scaling such newer offerings.
 As such, there is no assurance that this advertising revenue model will continue to be successful or that we will generate increasing advertising revenue, and the pace of expansion of our Ads offerings may fluctuate.
 To sustain or increase our advertising revenue, we must attract new brands and encourage existing brands to maintain or increase their advertising spend on Instacart given we do not typically have long-term commitments from brands.
 To do this, we must expand the number of markets where we offer advertising, attract new retailers and expand our relationships with existing retailers, acquire new customers and increase the engagement of existing customers, and increase the breadth and functionality of our advertising products to create more value for our brand partners, including new advertising formats, new measurement tools, increased brand awareness, and other capabilities to deliver attractive return on investment to brand partners.
-If we are unable or choose not to expand our advertising markets, develop or pursue innovative advertising models and offerings, or expand our relationships with more retailers, or if we are unable to acquire new customers or increase the engagement of existing customers, we may not be able to successfully grow our advertising and other revenue.
-In addition, our advertising and other investment rate may fluctuate, particularly if we generate more GTV growth from retailers' owned and operated online storefronts where we do not provide advertising, such as those utilizing Instacart API.
+If we are unable or choose not to expand our advertising markets, develop or pursue innovative advertising models and offerings, expand our relationships with more retailers, acquire new customers or increase the engagement of existing customers, or acquire new brand partners or increase the engagement of existing brand partners, we may not be able to successfully grow our advertising and other revenue.
+In addition, our advertising and other revenue growth rate and our advertising and other investment rate may fluctuate, particularly during periods of acceleration or decreases in our GTV growth or periods in which we may generate more GTV growth from sources where we historically do not provide advertising, such as retailers' owned and operated online storefronts including those utilizing Instacart API that do not partner with Carrot Ads.